fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 If you already got this working during a previous exercise you may skip this.

-Make sure that the development environment is now fully functionat, that is
+Make sure that the development environment is now fully functional, that is
-- all features of the todo app wod
+- all features of the todo app works
 - you can edit the source files <i>and</i> the changes take effect through hot reload in case of frontend and by reloading the app in case of backend

 </div>